Lavish Hope is a ministry for the wives of preachers and ministers to experience rest, spiritual renewal, safe community, and extravagant nurturing.

 Over the last several years we have interviewed and counseled many wives of preachers and ministers and their number-one felt need is friendship and community due to an acute sense of loneliness.
 The tolls of ministry are greater than most people realize and the goal of Lavish Hope is to pour back and nurture these women, and vicariously their families and husbands in turn.

-Each spring a new cohort of 8-10 ministry wives begin their Lavish HOPE journey by meeting together for three long weekends over the course of 15 months with seasoned caregivers who understand the rigors and challenges of ministerial life.
+Every 15 months a cohort of 8-10 ministry wives meet together for three long weekends with seasoned caregivers who understand the rigors and challenges of ministerial life.
 During the retreats, participants will experience a safe community with other ministry wives and be lavished with the opportunity for physical and emotional rest and nurturing.

 The name Lavish HOPE reflects God’s grace, love, and hope which has been lavished upon us as children of God.
 Lavish HOPE pours God’s grace, love, and hope back into ministry wives in the context a safe community in tangible ways through spiritual and physical nurturing.